FOOD DISTRIBUTION DAYS

 Many studies have shown a strong correlation between hunger and academic performance in students.
 Hunger and food insecurity can present significant barriers to a child’s academic education and result in behavioral problems at school, both of which make them less likely to be successful as adults.

-Our Backpack Program addresses this problem by providing weekend food bags to nearly 300 nutritionally at-risk school students each year.
+Our BackPack Program addresses this problem by providing weekend food bags to hundreds of nutritionally at-risk school students each year.
 This ensures that these children have meals to carry them through the weekend until returning to school and a daily lunch program.
 Each backpack contains a variety of items, such as shelf-stable milk, canned meats, applesauce or canned fruit, cereal, fresh fruit and vegetable and a nutritional bar.

-Schools currently or previously benefiting from our program include Sahuarita Primary and Intermediate Schools, Continental Elementary School, Mission School in the San Xavier District of the Tohono O’odhamand, and Summit View Elementary.
+Schools currently benefiting from our program during the summer and/or school year include Sahuarita Primary and Intermediate Schools, Anza Trail School, Copper View School Continental Elementary School District, Mission School in the San Xavier District of the Tohono O’odham Nation, and the San Fernando Elementary School in Sasabe (in partnership with the Santa Cruz Valley United Methodist Church).